 FTI was awarded the 2015 Small Business Innovation Research (SBIR) Tibbetts Award, presented today at a White House Ceremony.
 Since the SBIR Program began, over 30,000 companies have been involved and this year the Tibbetts Award was given to just 23 businesses, judged to exemplify the very best in innovative research.

-FTI fully sponsored its first Honor Flight through the Honor Flight Dayton hub on 7 September 2019.
+FTI fully sponsored its first Honor Flight through the Honor Flight Dayton hub in September 2017.

 FTI’s CEO Ron Shroder was invited In May 2017 to testify the Congressional Joint Hearing and report on the current SBIR and STTR Programs.